Frequently Asked Questions

 Alberta Treasury Board and Finance, Tax and Revenue Administration (TRA), on behalf of the Alberta Minister of Finance, maintains an up-to-date online registry of unclaimed property that is searchable free of charge.
 Through annual advertisements, TRA informs the public of the program’s existence and how to access it.

-To check the Alberta registry, click on "Search for Assets".
+To check the Alberta registry, click on "Search for Lost Property or Money".
 This will take you to a window where you can enter your search name.
 A website named MissingMoney.com will search the Alberta registry and over 40 other state and provincial registries throughout North America and provide you with the available results.
 You can also search other jurisdictions individually by clicking on the National Association of Unclaimed Property Administrators (NAUPA).

 I searched for property using my full name, but didn't get any results.
 Are there specific search criteria?